MuseScore has "Sound and playback" capabilities built-in. This chapter covers the playback controls and ways to extend the instrument sounds.

 The reverb/chorus value sent to MIDI out.
 This is information sent to MIDI devices and will not affect MuseScore's built in audio playback

 This allows you to mute individual voices within each staff.
 Each row represents a different staff within a part.
 So pressing '2' on the top row will mute the second voice on the first staff of the part.

-At the bottom of the details area is a wide button with a tiny triangle on it.
-Clicking this button will hide the details area to give you more room.
-Clicking on it again will restore the details area.
+At the bottom of the detail area is a wide button with a tiny triangle on it.
+Clicking this button will hide the detail area to give you more room.
+Clicking on it again will restore the detail area.